ziranmin/Full-Stack-Photo-Sharing-Web-Design/README.md

 ### Let's make LeBron James as an example.
 This is what his main page would look like.
 He's already uploaded a picture.
 <img src="https://github.com/ziranmin/Full-Stack-Photo-Sharing-Web-Design/blob/main/demo_screenshots/4.png"/>

-### Go to manage tab.
+### Go to Manage tab.
 LeBron can create a new album
 <img src="https://github.com/ziranmin/Full-Stack-Photo-Sharing-Web-Design/blob/main/demo_screenshots/5.png"/>

 ### Scroll down a little bit.
 He can upload a new photo with a caption, severals tags, and a designated album